 (Also ENG 206) The focus is on writing a feature-length film and the basic elements of plot, protagonist, turning point, and resolution.
 You will be expected to complete a step outline of your story and the first act of your screenplay.

-Argumentative and Analytic Writing, Accelerated Argumentative and Analytic Writing, Enhanced Argumentative and Analytic Writing course knowing whose work you enjoy and why.
-This course provides you with this kind of first-hand experience.
+Argumentative and Analytic Writing, Accelerated Argumentative and Analytic Writing, Enhanced Argumentative and Analytic Writing

 Art Appreciation